-Despite exceptional developments in both the treatment of breast cancer and the aftercare provided by medical professionals, many women still endure significant psychological and social issues, both while they are receiving care and after completion of their treatment plan.
+Despite exceptional developments in both the treatment of breast cancer and the aftercare provided by medical professionals and Breast Cancer Treatment Services, many women still endure significant psychological and social issues, both while they are receiving care and after completion of their treatment plan.
 Feelings of isolation (Cacioppo and Hawkley 2003, S44), issues with body image (Schover 1991, 113-114) and lack of information about the extent and type of care visits required (Burton and Parker 1994, 42) are among the most commonly reported issues for women after undergoing surgical treatments for breast cancer.
 Finding ways to address these problems is essential to ensure the best outcomes for patients in the healthcare setting.

 Identifying the underlying issues that could contribute to emotional, psychological or social difficulties for women can allow healthcare professionals and support staff to direct their efforts more efficiently during the treatment and recovery process.
 Studies have shown that clear lines of communication are essential to ensure optimal care for women with breast cancer (Liang et al. 2002, 1009-1010).
 Making sure patients have access to the most up-to-date information on their treatment plan and that they can participate in online or in-person support structures can create a more conducive environment for healing and recovery.

 Breast cancer can be particularly difficult for younger women (Froude et al. 2017, 1488) who may not yet have built social support networks outside their own family.
 Adolescents and young adults often need added help in coping with issues associated with breast cancer and its treatment.
 By focusing attention not only on the physical aspects of this condition but also on the psychosocial effects of breast cancer on these vulnerable individuals, healthcare professionals can deliver a more effective healing experience for younger women dealing with these issues.